-Subd.
-13. Water Quality Treatment Standards: Stormwater treatment must be designed to remove 90% of Total Suspended Solids (TSS) on an average annual basis.
-Treatment can be provided in on-site or regional systems and through permanent ponding, infiltration, filtration, or a combination of BMPs that will meet these requirements.
+stormwater treatment systems Stormwater treatment must be designed to remove 90% of Total Suspended Solids (TSS) on an average annual basis.
+Treatment can be provided in on-site or regional systems and through infiltration systems, filtration systems, wet sedimentation basins, regional wet sedimentation basins wet sedimentation of BMPs that will meet these requirements.
 This requirement is anticipated to result in 40-60% Total Phosphorus (TP) removal.
-The stormwater discharges of TSS and TP shall result in no net increase from pre-project conditions for new development projects.
-The stormwater discharges of TSS and TP shall result in a net reduction from pre-project conditions for redevelopment projects.
+The stormwater discharges of TSS and TP shall result in no net increase from preproject conditions for new development projects.
+The stormwater discharges of TSS and TP shall result in a net reduction from preproject conditions for redevelopment projects.
 Where TSS and/or TP reduction requirements cannot be met on the site of the original construction, the applicant will be required to locate alternative sites where TSS and/or TP treatment standards can be achieved.
 Mitigation project locations are chosen in the following order of preference: